navisbio/mcp_motherduck/README.md

 ## Usage with Claude Desktop

-Add the server to your claude_desktop_config.json

-On macOS, the file is located at:
-/Users/YOUR_USERNAME/Library/Application Support/Claude/claude_desktop_config.json
+Note that you need Claude Desktop and a Claude subscription at the moment.

+Add the following lines to the file claude_desktop_config.json.
+(On macOS, the file is located at /Users/YOUR_USERNAME/Library/Application Support/Claude/claude_desktop_config.json and you will need to create it yourself if it does not exist yet).

 ```bash
 "mcpServers": {